-Capsule endoscopy is a minimally invasive endoscopic modality that can be used to detect lesions in the small intestine which have been unreachable with traditional pushtype enteroscopy.
+Capsule endoscopy is a minimally invasive endoscopic modality that can be used to detect lesions in the small intestine which have been unreachable with traditional push-type enteroscopy.
 Recently, particularly in the Western countries, capsule endoscopy has been recommended as the first-line endoscopic examination for evaluating and managing obscure gastrointestinal bleeding.
 We have performed capsule endoscopy for 289 patients since the Japanese health insurance system began covering this procedure in April 2007.
-Our study, which was published in scientific journals, found that capsule endoscopy should be performed as soon as possible following a patient visiting hospital with a complaint of melena.
+Our study found that capsule endoscopy should be performed as soon as possible following a patient visiting hospital with a complaint of melena.
 We are aiming to further improve the diagnostic accuracy of capsule endoscopy for evaluating obscure gastrointestinal bleeding by re-evaluating the traditional bowel preparation regimen.